- Chart

 Core Business Areas

-- Pharmacy: Operation of in-store pharmacies, providing prescription medications, over-the-counter drugs, and health and wellness products.
+- In-Store Pharmacies: Many of its grocery stores feature in-store pharmacies, providing prescription services, over-the-counter medications, and health and wellness products.
+This segment contributes to customer loyalty and incremental revenue.

 Leadership and Structure